Greville Wynne: MI6

 In November 1960, Wynne was recruited by MI6 and asked to make a sales trip to Moscow, where he made contact with Oleg Penkovsky, a high-ranking GRU officer.
 Penkovsky had made earlier offers to spy for the West.
 Wynne later became an intermediary and courier for Penkovsky, smuggling top-secret Soviet intelligence to London on return from his frequent trips to the USSR.

 Wynne's and Penkovsky's espionage activities were discovered by the KGB.
 Both men were arrested in November 1962, around the time of the Cuban Missile Crisis.
-Wynne and Penkovsky each pleaded guilty on 7 May 1963 and were sentenced four days later.
+Wynne and Penkovsky each pled guilty on 7 May 1963 and were sentenced four days later.
 Wynne was sentenced to eight years in prison.
 Penkovsky was sentenced to death and executed by firing squad, though Wynne believed he died by suicide in prison.

 Wynne was held at the Lubyanka.
 In April 1964, amid British concerns for his deteriorating health, Wynne was released in exchange for the Soviet spy Konon Molody (also known as Gordon Lonsdale).